What is Psychological Assessment?

 - Trauma Reactions, like PTSD or Acute Stress,

-- Mood Disorders like bipolar disorder and
+- Mood Disorders

 Individuals who may benefit from psychological/diagnostic testing are individuals who are struggling to move forward in therapy, or who are struggling with their mental health.
 The goal is to provide a diagnosis where warranted with recommendations for treatment, if necessary.